-1. Get approval of department head or manager AND approval from Social Media Coordinator.
+1. Get approval of your department head or manager AND approval from the social media coordinator.

-If you wish to create a social media page or profile for your university department, it is important to talk with your supervisor for their approval and to ensure that a page does not already exist for your department.
-After obtaining their OK you will need to complete the Social Media application form.
+Before creating a social media page or profile for your university department, talk with your supervisor for approval and to ensure that a page does not already exist for your department.
+After obtaining approval, complete the Social Media application form.

 2. Set goals in advance.

-Before jumping in to social media for your department, program or office, spend time determining what you want to accomplish.
-Participating in social media for the sake of doing it is not effective and is ultimately counterproductive.
-Understanding your goals will help you choose the appropriate tool or tools, create relevant content, and understand what is the best way to reach your target audience.
+Before jumping in to social media for your department, program or office, decide what you want to accomplish.
+Participating in social media merely for the sake of doing it is ineffective and counterproductive.
+Setting goals will help you choose appropriate tools, create relevant content and understand the best way to reach your target audience.
 You should also determine ways to measure your success in achieving these goals.

 3. Choose a leader.